lokadns/tik/address-list/ZBLACKLIST.md

 # Deploy ZBlacklist
 There are many ways to stop the attack into Mikrotik.
-Here just one example using RAW and NAT for blackholing.
+Here just one example using RAW and NAT for blackholing, and this method, in my experience, reduced or slowed down the requests to my router.

 ## 1. Add blackhole routing table